Spookyless/trivia-night/README.md

 [\[ back to top \]](#table-of-contents)

 ## Running the application
-It's really simple - all you have to do is to download a [prebuild binary]() (or [build your own] if you're brave enough), then execute the program.
+It's really simple - all you have to do is to download a [prebuilt binary](../../releases/latest) (or [build your own](#building-from-scratch) if you're brave enough), then execute the program.

 Use the `arrow keys` to move around, and `Enter` to Confirm.